robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ```

 Since there are no duplicates I move forward.

 One of the main columns in this dataset is the ship type and I see that there are way too many distinct ship types.
-It seems like a lot of them are overlapping in function or type, therefore, we can standardize them.
+It seems like a lot of them are overlapping in function or type, therefore, we can standardize them into concise categories for a nicer and cleaner visualization later on.

 ```sql
 UPDATE Laivas_edited